taco-tues-on-a-fri/Random-Username-Generator/README.md

 ### State of project:
 The project is live with a basic interface.
+I eventually want to remake it with React and add additional functionality.

 ### How to use:
 - Navigate to the application by clicking [here](https://taco-tues-on-a-fri.github.io/random-username-generator/).